nttcom/skyway-iot-sdk/docs/how_to_use_sample_app.md

 # How to use sample app

-After installation, you can check the sample page which you can check live streaming from your IoT device and MQTT proxy feature.
+After installation, you can check the sample page which you can check live streaming from your IoT device and MQTT relay feature.
 Please be sure that [installation procedure](./how_to_install.md) is completely finished before.

 ## start processes on your IoT device